tapjs/tapjs/src/typescript/README.md

 Note that even if you pre-compile your tests, they will still be subject to type checking if `"allowJs": true` is set in your tsconfig.

+## Configuration

+Set these as command line flags, or in a `.taprc` or `package.json`, or via the `tap config set <key>=<value>` command.

+- `typecheck` Defaults to false.
+Applies strict type checking to tests and the files they load, (at the expense of making tests slower).

+- `tsconfig` Set to the `tsconfig.json` file to be used when loading TypeScript tests.
+Defaults to the first of these found, if present: `tsconfig.tap.json`, `tsconfig.test.json`, `tsconfig.spec.json`, `tsconfig.json`.